sarahismail667/digital-cv/README.md

 ## Sarah Ismail

-I am strongly focused and have the ability to complete multiple tasks in a fast-paced environment, with conflicting deadlines.
-Motivated to learn new skills to meet job requirements.
+A strongly focused individual with the ability to complete multiple tasks in a fast-paced environment, with conflicting deadlines.
+Motivated to learn new skills, to meet job requirements.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown